danielraffel/luxpower-dashboard/README.md

 ```
 ---
 ## Directory Structure and Files
-This structure mirrors my Home Assistant setup on the VM, including where my Docker Compose file, Setup script and MQTT integration live (along with a few additional components not detailed here).
+This structure mirrors my Home Assistant setup on the VM, including where my Docker Compose file, Setup script and MQTT integration live (along with a few additional components which I installed but are not detailed here).

 ```
 /opt